This homemade naan recipe is simple, delicious, and can be cooked in several different ways including air fryer naan too! Delicious flat Indian bread.

 They are not the same.
 Pita bread is a dryer leaner dough that has very few ingredients, with a pocket in the center, more similar to a tortilla.
 This one adds egg and yogurt to the base of ingredients so it has a richer flavor and texture.

+There is a difference between Roti vs Naan if you have tried the two.
+Both are great but this has more oomph.
 To make the dough you will need a few basic items you probably already have in your pantry.
 To add flavor to the outside you’ll want a bit of butter and cilantro.
 Seasonings such as garlic salt work well too.

 - All purpose flour